 All suspected incidents of academic misconduct must be reported to the Department Chair or designee.
-Depending on the egregiousness of the violation, the Department Chair or designee will either refer the matter to SAC or place the student on a mandatory ADP that is filed with SAC.
+Depending on the egregiousness of the violation, the student will be either referred to SAC or placed on a mandatory ADP that is filed with SAC.
 Whether a student referred to SAC for academic misconduct will have their case heard by the committee is dependent upon the circumstances surrounding the referral.

 Breach of Professional Comportment

 Behaviors that violate professional comportment standards may result in a referral to SAC.
 These include behaviors that substantially interfere with the development of professional competence or professional relations, inadequate progress towards the development of clinical skills, failure to act in accordance with school rules and/or policies, unprofessional conduct, illegal conduct, and/or conduct that is contrary to ethical standards.

 Failure to Make Expected Progress Toward Degree